Science Says Leangains Diet Works! 5 Best Apps and Sites for 16:8 Intermittent Fasting

 Try a Different Fasting Diet

 The 16:8 diet is only one of several types of intermittent fasting diets.
 The others too have some scientific backing in their weight loss credentials.
-If the 16:8 regimen seems tough for you, one of the other popular fasts you can try is the 5:2 Fast Diet.
+There are also other diet guides to help you lose weight.
+Plus, if the 16:8 regimen seems tough for you, one of the other popular fasts you can try is the 5:2 Fast Diet .

 Image Credit: belchonock/Depositphotos